This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 See Fontana Pretoria

 The fountain was once in the garden of a nobleman in Florence, but he fell on hard times and sold it to the city of Palermo.
-In the 18th century, on account of the nudity, the square, which is called Piazza Pretoria, became known as Piazza della Vergogna – the Square of Shame.
+In the 18th century, on account of its nudity, the square, which is called Piazza Pretoria, became known as Piazza della Vergogna – the Square of Shame.

 Admire the Church and Monastery of Santa Caterina d’Alessandria